elek/flekszible/docs/content/reference.md

 ```

-In this case a transformation which is defined in the zookeeper directory is applied only the zookeeper resources.
+In this case a transformation which is defined in the `zookeeper/transformations` directory or in the `zookeeper/Flekszible` file are applied only to the zookeeper resources.

 To use global transformations you have two options.

   1.)
-You can define a composite transformation definition which may or may not be activated.
+You can define a composite transformation (`./definitions`) definition which may or may not be activated.

   2.)
-You can set the `scope` of the transformation to true.
+You can set the `scope` of the transformation to `global`.

  Let's check examples for both of these cases: